wp-plugins/gravityforms-html5-placeholders/readme.txt

 == Description ==

-**Important Notice:** Built-in HTML5 placeholders are coming to Gravity Forms v.1.9 which is currently in beta 5.
-The 1.9 placeholder schema is not compatible with the one we use and we are working on a solution so that you can port your forms to ver.
+**Important Notice:** HTML5 Placeholders are built-in Gravity Forms v.1.9.
+This plugin is **NOT** compatible with GF 1.9.
+We are working on a solution to ease the transition so that you can port your forms created prior to ver.
 1.9 without having to re edit your forms.

+**If you need to keep this plugin's functionality please do not upgrade to Gravity Forms ver.
+1.9 yet.**

 The plugin extends the default Gravity Forms form editor to support native HTML5 placeholders and label management.